CLINDA-AAU/simulacrumWorkflowR/README.md

 # Explanation of the workflow

-The workflow is built around the SQLdf package where the user are able to setup a invisible database in the span of seconds and fully automated.
+The workflow is built around the sqldf package where the user are able to setup a invisible database in the span of seconds and fully automated.
 Before the database is intialised, the user is required to download the latest version of the Simulacrum (v2.1.0) data: